alex-sharifi/book-reports/the-data-warehouse-toolkit.md

     - Separate heirarchies can gracefully coexist in the same dimension table<sup>pg 48</sup>.
 Hierarchical data should be presented in a single, flattened denormalized table<sup>pg 172</sup>.
     - Millions of rows in a dimension table is considered large<sup>pg 176</sup>.
     - 25 dimensions in a single dimensional model is considered large, and model should consider combining dimensions<sup>pg 176</sup>.
 Most dimensional models end up with between 5 and 20 dimensions<sup>pg 284</sup>.
     - You certainly do not want to have as many rows in a fact table as you do in a related dimension table<sup>pg 264</sup>.
+You should avoid creating dimensions with the same number of rows as the fact table<sup>pg 392</sup>.
     - If the cardinality of a dimension table is less than the number of transactions in the fact table, attribute values should be captured in a separate dimension table.
 If there is a unique attribute value for every event, it is treated as a transaction-grained dimension attribute<sup>pg 264</sup>.
 - Degenerate dimensions
     - Some fact tables have dimension keys for dimension tables that bear no context, i.e. invoice number.
 It is acknowledged there is no associated dimension table with this key<sup>pg 47</sup>.